 Why UDP file transfers are up to 100x faster than TCP

 The total time required to transfer large files over the internet can take ages.
 It gets even worse if your recipient is halfway across the globe.
-While many organizations transfer files through popular Transmission Control Protocol (TCP)-based methods like File Transfer Protocol (FTP), Secure File Transfer Protocol (SFTP) and Hypertext Transfer Protocol (HTTP), you can actually achieve shorter transfer times with the User Datagram Protocol (UDP).
+While many organizations transfer files through popular transmission control protocol (TCP)-based methods like file transfer protocol (FTP), secure file transfer protocol (SFTP) and hypertext transfer protocol (HTTP), you can actually achieve shorter transfer times with the user datagram protocol (UDP).
 So, just how much faster can UDP be?

-If you prefer a more in-depth discussion on this topic, read our whitepaper: “How to Boost File Transfer Speeds 100x Without Increasing Your Bandwidth”.
-Otherwise, forge ahead!
+If you prefer a more in-depth discussion on this topic, read our whitepaper: How to boost file transfer speeds 100x without increasing your bandwidth.

 Sample case studies for high-speed UDP file transfers

-Media production company large video file transfer:
+Case study: Media production company

 A global media production company frequently transfers terabytes of large video files between editing and post-production teams in Los Angeles, London and Tokyo.
 Using TCP-based protocols like FTP led to significant delays, impacting project timelines.

 By switching to a hybrid approach incorporating UDP, the company reduced its transfer times by more than 80%.
-This led to timely content delivery and more efficient collaboration among the company’s geographically-dispersed teams.
+This led to timely content delivery and more efficient collaboration among the company’s geographically dispersed teams.

 Why organizations keep using TCP to transfer files